-When the voices of thousands of concerned Americans weren’t enough, we brought in backup: Mike Landis, attorney and director of our Litigation Project.
+When the voices of thousands of concerned Americans weren’t enough, we brought in backup: Mike Landis, attorney and director of our national network’s Litigation Project.

 Landis has a track record of defending our environment from greenhouse gas emissions, dangerous air pollution from power plants and automobiles, and now, weakened efficiency standards that could yield significant losses for the American consumer.
-When it came to this particular rollback, Landis paired Environment America with U.S. PIRG and the Alliance for Water efficiency in filing two appeals against the rollbacks in federal circuit court.
+When it came to this particular rollback, Landis paired our national partner, Environment America, with U.S. PIRG and the Alliance for Water efficiency in filing two appeals against the rollbacks in federal circuit court.

-As we continue working to overturn these senseless standards changes, Environment America will continue calling for better, stronger efficiency standards at the local, state and federal levels.
+As we continue working to overturn these senseless standards changes, we’ll continue calling for better, stronger efficiency standards at the local, state and federal levels.